rbelow/angular2-reactive-forms/Demo-Start-Updated/COURSE_NOTES.md

 We can pass validation rules in the FormControl constructor e. g. `sendCatalog: new FormControl(/* validation rules */)`

+Access Form Model properties with:
+- `<formGroupName>.controls.<formControlName>.valid`
+- `<formGroupName>.get('<formControlName>').valid` shorter syntax is perfect for nested FormGroup's.
+If the HTML element uses double quotes use for the get argument single quotes!

+## Notes
 An Angular Module is like a box with components and directives.
 They can use only what is "imported" into the box